Topics & Combinations

 Alumni Achievement Award Speech, Summer 2014

 On July 19, 2014, I received a great honor from the institution that gave me my master's degree in curriculum and instruction: the American College of Education.
 Upon receiving the award, I gave a five-minute mini-speech that emphasized the importance of focus in our work as educators.

 Keynote at the Fire Up Conference, Fall 2013

 On October 21, 2013, I gave a keynote to 200+ pre-service teachers from colleges and universities around West Michigan.
 As Fire Up is the first conference I ever spoke at, I consider this one of the biggest honors I've received professionally.

 High School Commencement Address, Spring 2013

 On May 30, 2013, I was blessed to have the chance to feel more scared than I ever have in my life.
 It is one thing speaking in front of many people — for an introvert like me, that is nerve-wracking enough.
 Skydiving would be a little more relaxing!
 But speaking at a graduation is terrifying as graduation is a key life landmark for all in attendance.
 Thankfully, the audience was gracious; students of the Class of 2013 still thank me for the words I shared in my “Hard Work and Humility” address.

 Contact Dave about Rates and Dates

-I would be honored to speak at your event.
+I would be honored to speak at your event, so long as it aligns with my research and family schedules.
 Be in touch below.